Emily Botein appears in the following:

-This week on Here’s The Thing, Alec talks with Robert Osborne, host of Turner Classic Movies.
-Today Osborne plays the role of ambassador to a bygone era.
-We hear the journey he took to get there -- which could have been a classic movie itself.
+As host of Turner Classic Movies, Robert Osborne plays the role of ambassador to a bygone era.
+We hear the journey he took to get there—which could have been a classic movie itself.

 Monday, April 09, 2012

-Alec talks with Kristen Wiig -- who catered, did floral design, answered phones at a law firm and handed out peach samples at a farmer’s market -- all before landing her current gig, as a cast member on Saturday Night Live.
+Kristen Wiig catered, did floral design, answered phones, and handed out samples at a farmer’s market—all before landing her gig as a cast member on SNL.

 Monday, March 26, 2012

 When legendary trumpeter Herb Alpert started playing with his band Tijuana Brass, Woody Allen and George Carlin were the opening acts.

 This is the national anthem we actually know the words to.
 Americans sing it at school; Bruce Springsteen sang it at President Obama's inauguration.
 Yet Woody Guthrie's song was once branded anti-American, even Communist.
 Pete Seeger tells Kurt Andersen how Guthrie ...